#LookDeeper: CaseFile - graphically illustrate the context of the investigation

 - Social Network Analysis (SNA)

-- Different representations of the entities, e.g. as event frames or icons
+- Different representations of the entities, e.g. as an event frame or icon

-- Bendings for links (helpful to create a clear chart)
+- Links for links (helpful to create a clear chart)

 - e.g. as PDF in different sizes